AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 .. note::

+  * If you launched an existing Controller with a BYOL license and have it updated to software version 6.7.1185 or later, you only need to apply to the newest metered license through your Controller.
+Log in as an admin and go to Settings > Controller > License.
+You do not need to follow the migration steps in this document.
-  A machine image is named an "AMI (Amazon Machine Image) in AWS, a "VM image" (Virtual Machine Image) in Azure, a "machine image" in GCP, and a "custom image" in OCI.
+  * A machine image is named an "AMI (Amazon Machine Image) in AWS, a "VM image" (Virtual Machine Image) in Azure, a "machine image" in GCP, and a "custom image" in OCI.

-The Controller Migration process involves three main steps:

-* Fulfill the prerequisites, including backing up your old Controller.
-* Delete your old Controller in the CSP Account from which you originally launched it: AWS, Azure, GCP, or OCI.
-* Launch a new Controller from the relevant CSP marketplace.
-* Restore the data from your old Controller to your new Controller.

-This document explains how to migrate from one type of machine image to another for each CSP.
+This document describes how to migrate from one type of machine image to another for each CSP, including:

+* `Prerequisites <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html#prerequisites>`_ for all clouds.
+* `Controller Migration in AWS <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html#migrating-an-aws-controller>`_.
+* `Controller Migration in Azure <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html#controller-migration-in-azure>`_.
+* `Controller Migration in GCP <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html#controller-migration-in-gcp>`_.
+* `Controller Migration in OCI <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html#controller-migration-in-oci>`_.
+* `Setting up <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html#post-migration-tasks>`_ your new Controller.
+* Controller Migration for all clouds during `Disaster Recovery <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html#controller-migration-during-disaster-recovery>`_.

 .. tip::